pvcraven/arcade_book/source/chapters/07_lists/lists.rst

     [2, 4, 5, 6]
     [2, 4, 5, 6, 9]

-Video: Appending to a list
+.. raw:: html

+    <iframe width="560" height="315" src="https://www.youtube.com/embed/L0FnUlifwWQ?ecver=1" frameborder="0" allowfullscreen></iframe>

 Side note: If performance while appending is a concern, it is very important to understand how a list is being implemented.
-For example, if a list is implemented as an array data type, then appending an item to the list is a lot like adding a new egg to a full egg carton.
+For example, if a list is implemented as an *array data type*, then appending an item to the list is a lot like adding a new egg to a full egg carton.
 A new egg carton must be built with thirteen spots.
 Then twelve eggs are moved over.
 Then the thirteenth egg is added.
 Finally the old egg carton is recycled.
 Because this can happen behind